fedegiust/beatport-discography-shortcode/readme.txt

 Done.

-This version will get all releases with the following information
+This version will get a JSON object with the following information

 - Release Detail
 - Release Art Cover